Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 Three converging forces in 2026 made agentic AI enterprise-ready:

-- LLMs got reliable enough — GPT-4o, Claude Sonnet 4.x, and Gemini 2.0 follow complex instructions with high fidelity.
+- LLMs got reliable enough — Claude Opus 4.x / Sonnet 4.6, GPT-5, and Gemini 3 follow complex instructions with high fidelity and sustain long-horizon, multi-step work.
 Hallucinations are rare with grounded retrieval.

 - Tool-calling became standard — Every major model has native, structured function-calling.
 Agents can reliably pick and invoke tools.